 You could form a whole new band with all the people who've been called the fifth Beatle over the years.
-There was Stuart Sutcliffe, who played with the band in their early days in Hamburg before dying of a brain aneurysm at age 22.
-There was Pete Best, who drummed with the group back when they were still known as The Quarrymen.
+There was Stu Sutcliffe, who played with the band in their early days in Hamburg before dying of a brain aneurysm at age 22.
+There was Pete Best, who drummed with the group back when they were still known as the Quarrymen.
 Producer George Martin has been given the title for his role in shaping their sound, and road manager turned Apple Corps CEO Neil Aspinall is another name that often crops up.

 But for the definitive word on the subject, we might turn to Paul McCartney.
 "If anyone was the fifth Beatle," he told the BBC in 1997, "it was Brian."

 He's speaking of Brian Epstein, who managed the group from their early Liverpool days, through the peak of Beatlemania, and into their experimental phase before his unexpected death 45 years ago.
-Given the enduring popularity and influence of The Beatles, it's worth taking another look at the man who launched a franchise still going strong nearly 50 years later.
+Given the enduring popularity and influence of the Beatles, it's worth taking another look at the man who launched a franchise still going strong 50 years later.

-The juggernaut success that began almost the moment The Beatles released their first record took its toll on Epstein.
+The juggernaut success that began almost the moment the Beatles released their first record took its toll on Epstein.
 In the span of a couple years, he went from running a record store to arranging world tours, as well as negotiating recording and publishing contracts, licensing and merchandising agreements, and movie deals.
-After his success with The Beatles, he became a sought-after manager, moving his operation to London and taking on acts like Gerry & the Pacemakers, The Cyrkle and Cilla Black.
+After his success with the Beatles, he became a sought-after manager, moving his operation to London and taking on acts like Gerry & the Pacemakers, The Cyrkle and Cilla Black.

 To keep up with the demanding work schedule, he began taking the stimulant Phenmetrazine.
 With The Beatles' growing fame, his own private life was also coming under scrutiny for the first time.
 Though his homosexuality was an open secret among those close to him, engaging in homosexual acts was still criminal in England at the time, and he'd been forced to lead a double life since admitting his sexual orientation to a psychiatrist when he was 15.
-Prior to his association with The Beatles, he'd been kicked out of the Army, arrested for "persistent importuning," and had been beaten, robbed and even blackmailed as a result his furtive sexual encounters.
-His fame in England made such behavior even riskier, and he increasingly went on solitary vacations to more tolerant cities like Amsterdam and Barcelona.
+Prior to his association with the Beatles, he'd been kicked out of the Army, arrested for "persistent importuning," and had been beaten, robbed and even blackmailed as a result his furtive sexual encounters.
+His fame in England made such behavior even riskier, and he increasingly went on solitary vacations to more tolerant cities such as Amsterdam and Barcelona.

-Though all The Beatles save Ringo Starr would at some point later complain that Epstein's lack of business acumen cost them millions, on a personal level they were all fond of him.
+Though all the Beatles save Ringo Starr would at some point later complain that Epstein's lack of business acumen cost them millions, on a personal level they were all fond of him.
 He'd been there since the beginning, had taken four scruffy lads in a dank cellar club in backwater Liverpool and helped make them the biggest band in the world.